Ryland-Ross/QAOREU/README.md

 *l3entanglement calculates and graphs spatial and particle entanglement for 3 bosons on 3 sites as U' increases.

 *inlaid figures graphs ground state energy and the corresponding error in the same figure for increasing U' in 3 boson 3 site case.

+*U_prime_expvsth ensures the implementation of U' in QMC works by graphing theoretical vs QMC ground state energies.